Joon-Ho Bong (Korea, 1969) directed the

 Jin-tae asks her for compensation but also offers some help.
 He does a better

-analysis than the police: the motive of Mina's murder is mysterious because
+analysis than the police: the motive of Ah-jung's murder is mysterious because

-being on top of the hill that meant that the whole town could see it.
+being on top of the hill, it meant that the whole town could see it.

 The killer wanted the whole town to see it.